 The Company complies with ASC 820-10, Fair Value Measurements and Disclosure, which establishes a three-level valuation hierarchy for disclosure of fair value measurements.
-ASC 820-10 clarified the definition of fair value and requires companies to expand their disclosure about the use of fair value to measure periods subsequent to initial recognition.
+ASC 820-10 clarified the definition of fair value and requires companies to expand their disclosure about the use of fair value to measure assets and liabilities in interim and annual periods subsequent to initial recognition.
 ASC 820-10 defines fair value as the price that would be received to sell an asset or paid to transfer a liability (i.e. the "exit price") in an orderly transaction between market participants at the measurement date.
 ASC 820-10 also establishes the following three-tier fair value hierarchy: